Axeltherabbit/liapi/README.md

 $ sudo python setup.py install
 ```

-# How work
+# How it works
-liapi is a wrapper, it work through Lichess http api, official documentation [https://github.com/ornicar/lila#http-api]\
+It works through Lichess http api, official documentation [https://github.com/ornicar/lila#http-api]\
-Any information of the http request return as attribute, if the api don't send something because the user has not done yet it or if optional arguments of a request function are `0`, the attribute is equal to `None`, for example if an user have never played a _crazy house_ game.\
+Any information of the http request returns as attribute, if the api doesn't send something because the user doesn't have it yet or if optional arguments of a request function are `0`, the attribute is equal to `None`, for instance if an user has never played a _crazy house_ game.\
 \
 ***To respect the API servers and avoid an IP ban, please wait 1 second between requests.***

 # userapi
 ### user
-The `class user(username)` collect all information of the request: [https://github.com/ornicar/lila/blob/master/README.md#get-apiuserusername-fetch-one-user].\
+The `class user(username)` collects all information of the request: [https://github.com/ornicar/lila/blob/master/README.md#get-apiuserusername-fetch-one-user].\
 The most important attribute is `.Found` it's `1` if the user is found else `0`.

 ```